 b) where there has been a manifest, severe and serious disregard of an obvious risk and profound failure of professional responsibility to take such care as is evidently required in the circumstances, causing foreseeable damage to a person or property, or which seriously compromises the level of aviation safety.

-The Board shall ensure the confidentiality of the identity of the reporter, as well as any other individuals who are involved in the report made.
+The Group shall ensure the confidentiality of the identity of the reporter, as well as any other individuals who are involved in the report made.